-To many people saunas and steam rooms provide a chance to relax and unwind after a workout or hard day, but did you know that doing it frequently can extend your life?
+To many people sauna and steam room benefits are about chillin after a workout or hard day.
+But did you know that doing it frequently can extend your life?

 Saunas and heat therapies have been around for centuries, originating all the way back to ancient Greece and Hippocrates, who wrote, “Give me the power to produce fever, and I will cure all disease.”